By: Melissa Mitri, MS, RD

 It also contains the natural anti-inflammatory and metabolism-boosting monounsaturated fats from the avocado.
 Best of all, it only contains 5 ingredients and takes just 5 minutes to prepare.
 Fast, nutritious, and satisfying!

 Pro tip: make sure your avocados are soft and ripe, so you can easily spread them on the toast.
+You can also add some tofu scrambled eggs on top (see how to make these below for my #2 fav!) to bump up the protein further.

 Eggs are one of the best protein sources for breakfast, but if you’re vegan you can easily replicate the traditional scrambled eggs with tofu.
 With a few simple ingredients, this recipe will match the protein content of eggs sans saturated fat.